sseraj/exawind-benchmarks/amr-wind/atmospheric_boundary_layer/unstable/performance/README.md

 This input file was used to run the unstable ABL case that will appear in the AMR-Wind paper.
-To demostrate that this case runs with the latest release of AMR-Wind, a 100 timestep run was perfomed using 20 nodes on kestrel.
+To demonstrate that this case runs with the latest release of AMR-Wind, a 100 timestep run was performed using 20 nodes on kestrel.
 The relevant output from this run is:

 ```
 Time spent in InitData():    7.874299979